• Skip to primary navigation

 ingredients for Adobong kangkong

 Trim about 2 inches of the kangkong stalks and discard.
-Remove the leaves and cut the sturdier stalks from the softer stalks of the kangkong.
+Remove the leaves and cut the hard stems from the softer stalks of the kangkong.
 Wash thoroughly and drain well.
 Set aside.

-In a saucepan over medium heat, preheat oil and saute garlic and onion until golden brown:
+In a saucepan over medium heat, preheat cooking oil and sauté chopped cloves garlic and onion until golden brown:

 sauteing the garlic and onion in a pan for Adobong Kangkong recipe